higginbg/ncm-inc/site/content/about/_index.md

     image: 'portrait-blank.png'
     position: Project Coordinator
     text: Ed has been involved in the construction industry for 30 years.
 Primarily focused on finishing and punch programs, Ed has an eye for detail that brings the quality of finish to the next level.
 As a project coordinator, Ed demands the same quality from anyone under his command to ensure the highest quality product for the owner.
-  - name: Olivia Bennett
+  - name: Vanessa Rodriguez
     image: 'portrait-blank.png'
     position: Administrative Assistant
-    text: Olivia is the newest member of the team.
+    text: Vanessa is the newest member of the team.
 As administrative assistant, Olivia performs a wide variety of jobs.
 She has a background in small business management and makes a wonderful addition to the company.
 resources:
   - src: 'portrait-james-guerra.jpg'
     title: James Guerra